Pylons/pyramid_retry/docs/index.rst

 can retry them a configurable number of times under certain "retryable" error conditions before indicating a failure to the client.

+.. warning:: This package will only work with Pyramid 1.9 and newer.

 Installation
 ============